 I’ve signed up for the Solana Foundation Delegation Program.
 When do I get my onboarding group number? #

-There are no rewards for running a validator on Testnet which means you run the validator at your own cost.
-Running a Testnet validator for months without compensation is a financial decision that every validator must make for themselves.
-Please note if you stop running your tesnet validator, you will lose your place in the onboarding queue.
+There are no rewards for running a validator on testnet which means you run the validator at your own cost.
+Running a testnet validator for months without compensation is a financial decision that every validator must make for themselves.
+Please note if you stop running your testnet validator, you will lose your place in the onboarding queue.